debug-ito/greskell/README.md

 keyAge :: Key VPerson Int
 keyAge = "age"

-keyBestFriend :: Key VPerson (Maybe Name) keyBestFriend = "best_friend"
+keyCompany :: Key VPerson (Maybe Text) keyCompany = "company"
 ```

 We will use those `Key`s to write and read properties to/from the graph database.
 I know it's boring to define `Key`s manually like the above example.
-Future versions of greskell may support a way to generate keys from a record type.
+Future versions of greskell may support some ways to generate keys from a record type.

 Anyway, once you set up the `Key`s, you can use `writeKeyValues` to make a series of ".property" steps for a `Person`.